Rovers (TV series)

 Rovers is a British comedy television series that aired on Sky One.
 The first and only series began on 24 May 2016 and ended on 28 June 2016.

 Production

 The series was first announced on 14 December 2015.
 The exterior stadium shots were filmed at Church Lane, the home venue of New Mills A.F.C. in New Mills, Derbyshire.

 Story

-The series revolves around a football club in the Midlands of England and the social lives of its local members.
-The entire series takes place at the club, which has been run by Doreen for 25 years.
-The locals include Pete "Mete Pott" Mott, the club's most fanatic member, Pete's best friend Tel and his boyfriend Mel, Willy and his blind mother Francis, troublesome twosome Lee and Bruce and local woman Mandy.
+The series revolves around a football club in the Peak District of England and the social lives of its local members.
+The entire series takes place in the clubhouse, which has been run by Doreen for 25 years.
+The locals include Pete "Mete Pott" Mott, the club's most fanatical member, Pete's best friend Tel and his boyfriend Mel, Willy and his blind mother Francis, troublesome twosome Lee and Bruce and local woman Mandy.

 Music

 While there is no opening credits sequence, each episode begins with an instrumental rendition of "You Are My Sunshine" or The White Stripes' "Seven Nation Army".